Elemento-Modular-Cloud/helpcenter/Readme.md

 ## Buy a license

-To buy a licnese go [here](https://elemento.typeform.com/to/rUaZRm2O)
+To buy a license go [here](https://elemento.typeform.com/to/rUaZRm2O)